 Recently, our firm issued a Priority Briefing regarding how schools should respond if and when staff or students test positive for COVID-19 or present with COVID-19 symptoms.
 On August 12 and 13, the Illinois Department of Public Health (IDPH) issued new guidance on these issues.
 Although much of the information remains the same, the new guidance provides additional detail and clarification on multiple issues.
-Accordingly, we recommend reviewing our earlier Priority Briefing in addition to the new IDPH guidance and this Priority Briefing.
+Accordingly, we recommend reviewing our earlier Priority Briefing.